NativeScript/docs-v7/publishing/publishing-ios-apps.md

 Click `Upload`.

 If you upload successfully, you should be able to log in at [https://itunesconnect.apple.com](https://itunesconnect.apple.com) and see your build in 'Activities'.
 From there you can enable Test Flight beta testing or send it for approval.

-#### Submit with Telerik AppManager

-It is worth mentioning that the NativeScript platform is integreated in the Telerik platform.
-The Telerik platform has everything you need in the cloud, easing the submission process.
-This includes managing your *production certificates* and *provisioning profiles*, as well as support for cloud builds and *Google Play* submission.

-Read more about app submission process in the *Telerik Platform* in ['Introduction to Telerik AppManager'](http://docs.telerik.com/platform/appmanager/getting-started/introduction)

 #### Submission automation
 Automation can be achieved using the NativeScript CLI only.
 All of the parameters needed for publishing can be passed to the `publish` command directly: